 Welcome to Physics Interactives!
 This section of our website features a collection of HTML5 interactive pages that allow a user to explore a physics concept.
 Some Interactives are simulations that allow a user to manipulate an environment and observe the effect of changes in variables upon the simulation.
 Other Interactives are skill building exercises in which a user practices a skill that is crucial to learning some aspect of physics.
 And still other Interactives provide game-like environments that require the user to use a physics concept to meet a challenge.
 The Interactives are intended to be used by the individual student or learner who is attempting to further understand the concept or by a teacher-led classroom as part of a lesson or homework assignment.
-Most of the Interactives are accompanied by an activity sheet that suggests ways to use the widget.
+Most of the Interactives are accompanied by an activity sheet that suggests ways to use the Interactive.
 Learn more About the Physics Interactives

 Interactives are organized by topic.
 Click a topic below to view interactives for that topic.